caanaan/linuxdevconfig/README.md

 > NOTE - both of the above install required packages and create symlinks for the .vimrc, .zshrc, and other config files.

 # Cheat Sheets
+* Personalized to this configuration:
+   * Use www.gitprint.com - just replace www.github.com in the MD files path with www.gitprint.com
 * Vim
    * https://people.csail.mit.edu/vgod/vim/vim-cheat-sheet-en.png
    * http://vim.rtorr.com/